- Calculate your household debt

 When you start residency, getting that first paycheque will be a welcome change.

 How much you earn as a resident physician is set out by collective agreements between provincial resident associations and academic health organizations.
 Therefore, same-year, same-province residents will all be paid the same.
-In Saskatchewan, for instance, all PGY-1s currently earn $60,724 a year (as of January 1, 2021).
-After income tax and other deductions, that works out to about $3,683 a month.
+In Saskatchewan, for instance, all PGY-1s currently earn $61,635 a year (as of January 1, 2022) before income taxes and other deductions.

 While you might be fortunate enough to have a spouse or common-law partner contributing a second income to the household, after paying for your monthly expenses — accommodations, food, transportation, phone/internet and so on — there may not be much left, depending on the cost of living in your location.